PyRepair/maniple/training-data/summarize-experiment-v2/pandas/101/prompt_response_response_4.md

         If False, a view will be attempted but may fail, if e.g. the item sizes don't align.
     skipna: bool, default False
-        Whether or not we should skip NaN when casting as a string-type.
+        Whether or not to skip NaN when casting as a string-type.

     Raises
     ------